+It's important to share the road responsibly.
 Cyclists follow the same rules and regulations as motorists.
 Yield to cyclists as you would to any other vehicle.
-Remember to share the road and only pass if there is sufficient room and you can do so without interfering with other traffic.
+Only pass if there is sufficient room and you can do so without interfering with other traffic.

 Bike Lanes are delineated by a white edge line with a bike stencil symbol and a sign and are reserved for cyclists.
 Use caution to cross a bike lane to turn right, or to pull off to the side of the road.
 Don't drive, stop or park in a bike lane.
 You may only cross a bike lane if the white line is broken or to turn into or out of a driveway.